There are two ways to authenticate to the webservice.

 Once this is done, in your Business Central Environment the application has to be registered.

-In your Business Central, go to: Azure Active Directory Applications and create a new record.
+In your Business Central environment, go to: Microsoft Entra Applications (formerly known as Azure Active Directory Applications) and create a new record.

 Once you filled in the requested information, click Grant Consent.
 Now external parties will be able to acces your webservices (endpoints) using OAuth 2.0.

 In the below three images, note the connection between your app registration in your AAD and the OAuth request.

 The masked id in the two URLs is the Directory (tenant) ID from your Azure.